Save time and effort by comparing a range of Australia's health funds with iSelect*

 Given that no exclusions have been introduced over the years, it might be surprising to learn that Latrobe Health’s rate reviews have been below the industry weighted average in 14 of the past 17 years1.
 This allows customers to continue receiving a competitive price on their health cover while enjoying the freedom of no treatment exclusions.

 Latrobe Health has a focus on one-to-one service that assures a local person is available to speak to you every time you call.
 They believe in keeping their members well informed of their options.

-To receive the full benefit from your cover, you must attend one of the Latrobe health insurance participating hospitals that has an agreement with Latrobe.
+To receive the full benefit from your cover, you must attend one of the private hospitals that has an agreement with Latrobe Health Services.

-An excess is the amount of money you pay towards hospital treatment on a single claim, regardless of the number of days you are in hospital.
-A co-payment is the amount of money you agree to pay for each day that you are in hospital, up to an agreed amount and sometimes only up to a certain number of days stayed in hospital.
+A co-payment is the amount of money you agree to pay for each day that you’re in hospital, up to an agreed amount and sometimes only up to a certain number of days stayed in hospital.

 You can choose to pay your Latrobe Health insurance either weekly, fortnightly, monthly, quarterly, bi-annually or annually.
 When you pay annually and bi-annually you even receive a discount.

 Payment can be made in any of the following ways.

 Join Latrobe Health via our secure online application or by calling 13 19 20 and speaking to one of our experts.